Altrincham Football Club News Archive

 ALTRINCHAM 3 LANCASTER CITY 0

 Altrincham's next game is away at Kettering Town in the FA Trophy 3rd Round on Saturday (11th).
 Alty's first ever visit to Kettering's Rockingham Road ground was on 6 October, 1979 in the first year of the Alliance Premier League, the forerunner to the Nationwide Conference.
 Alty's current manager, Graham Heathcote, scored the first of Alty's goals that day, from the penalty spot, in a 2-1 winwhich sent Alty to the top of the League, which they were to win that season.
 John Rogers netted the second Alty goal, whilst keeping goal for Alty that day was Alex Stepney, who had been Manchester United's goalkeeper in their first European Cup Final win.
-However, Altrincham'sonly two previous Trophy games played on 11 January, Through the Years, ended in defeats.
+However, Altrincham'sonly two previous Trophy games played on 11 January,

 CROWDS THEN & NOW